shubhamjagtap639/prefect-datahub/README.md

     prefect block register -m prefect_datahub
     ```

+### Load the saved block in prefect workflows

-After installing `prefect-datahub` and [saving the configution](#saving-configurations-to-block), you can easily use it within your flows to help you emit metadata as show below!
+After installing `prefect-datahub` and [saving the configution](#saving-configurations-to-a-block), you can easily use it within your prefect workflows to help you emit metadata event as show below!

 ```python
 from datahub_provider.entities import Dataset